Donating

 - Praying for counselors

+These positions are filled for both camp weeks currently.
 Experienced female counselor who manages the female counselors.
 Works with the Director in the selection of counselors.
 Should be a strong believer comfortable with gospel-centered conversations.
 Responsibilities include:

 - Working with the Director to match counselors and campers